-Mycoplasmas are bacteria that lack a cell wall; they are 0.2–0.8 μm in diameter with complex nutritional requirements and require a rich growth medium containing serum.
-They do not survive for more than a few days outside the host and are vulnerable to common disinfectants.
+Mycoplasmas are bacteria that lack a cell wall and are the smallest prokaryotes (0.2–0.8 μm in diameter).
+They have complex nutritional requirements but will grow on specialized artificial medium containing serum.
+Growth in broth and on agar media is slow (5–21 days), and the small (0.1–1 mm diameter) colony morphology typically has a "fried egg" appearance under low magnification.
+Mycoplasmas do not survive for more than a few days outside the host and are vulnerable to common disinfectants.

-Several Mycoplasma spp have been isolated from avian hosts; M gallisepticum, M iowae, M meleagridis, and M synoviae are the most important.
+Several Mycoplasma species have been isolated from avian hosts; M gallisepticum, M synoviae, M meleagridis, and M iowae are the most important.
 Each has distinctive epidemiologic and pathologic characteristics.

-Last full review/revision March 2012 by David H. Ley, DVM, PhD, DACVM, DACPV
+Last full review/revision September 2013 by David H. Ley, DVM, PhD